unixbadass/Ebay-Auto-Login-No-API/README.md

 # Ebay Login without Developer API.
-Cookie based login to Ebay without API as normally required.
+Cookie based login to Ebay without a developer API as normally required.

 # Usage:
 Using the script is extremely basic, you do only have to modify login.php with your username and password.